RandomEngy/lingui-ts/README.md

-# webpack-ts
+# lingui-ts
-Minimal configuration to build typescript with webpack
+Minimal project with lingui, Typescript, Babel and Webpack